BurlaOndes/BurlaOndes.github.io/README1.md

 permalink: "/about/"
 layout: page
 ---
-I am interested in reading, making puzzles and drawing
+I am interested in reading and taking photos.
+Here are some books that I enjoyed reading and my favorite photos.
 ## Some of My Favorite Books
 <a href="https://en.wikipedia.org/wiki/The_Little_Prince">1.
 The Little Prince</a>
 <br>